2002 FIFA World Cup final: Background

-In the previous World Cup in 1998, Germany had reached the quarter-final stage, in which they were eliminated by Croatia.
+In the previous World Cup in 1998, Germany were eliminated by surprise debutants Croatia in the quarter-finals.
 The team suffered several injuries prior to the 2002 World Cup finals including a knee issue for Sebastian Deisler, who was ruled out two days before the team departed for the tournament with an injury sustained in a friendly match against Austria.
 Midfielder Mehmet Scholl and defenders Christian Wörns and Jens Nowotny also missed the tournament due to injury.
 Brazil had reached the final of the 1998 tournament, where they lost 3–0 to France.
 Between that defeat and 2002, Brazil went through a series of managers.
-The first was Vanderlei Luxemburgo, whose contract was terminated after the team were eliminated at the quarter-finals of the 2000 Olympic football tournament.
-He was followed by Émerson Leão, who was dismissed in 2001 after winning four of eleven games in charge and with Brazil at risk of not qualifying for the World Cup.
+The first was Vanderlei Luxemburgo, whose contract was terminated after the team lost another FIFA final at the Confederations Cup against another host of the tournament at the time Mexico in the final and were eliminated at the quarter-finals of the 2000 Olympic football tournament.
+He was followed by Émerson Leão, who was dismissed in 2001 after winning four of eleven games in charge and with Brazil at risk of not qualifying for the World Cup for the first time.
 The incumbent going into the tournament was Luiz Felipe Scolari, who favoured a different style of football from his predecessors which he called "bullyboy soccer".
 In describing the style, Soccer America's Scott French said "the object is to disrupt and destroy, foul and waste time".
 The two teams had met previously in several friendlies as well as the 1980 World Champions' Gold Cup, the 1993 U.S. Cup and the 1999 FIFA Confederations Cup – their most recent meeting, which resulted in a 4–0 Brazil win – but the 2002 final was their first meeting at a World Cup.

+This final was also the third straight for Brazil, having won the match in 1994, only the second team to do so—after the Germans did that in 1982 (lost), 1986 (lost), and 1990 (won).
+Brazil were aiming to become the first team to win five world titles, having won the tournament in 1958, 1962, 1970, and 1994.
+Germany were hoping to become only the second team to win four World Cup titles, having won it as West Germany in 1954, 1974, and 1990.